pepitoenpeligro/cloudbanking/README.md

 A technological feasibility study and the argument of the technologies finally proposed to be used in the project can be consulted at [Feasibility Study](https://github.com/pepitoenpeligro/CC-Project/blob/master/docs/feasibility-study.md)

+A description of the architecture can be found at [Architecture Description](https://github.com/pepitoenpeligro/CC-Project/blob/master/docs/tecnology-architecture.md)

 Initial Setup of Git and GitHub [Initial Configuration](https://github.com/pepitoenpeligro/CC-Project/blob/master/docs/environmentConfiguration.md)

 The list of tasks and the status of the project can be found at [Project Plan](https://github.com/pepitoenpeligro/CloudBanking/projects/1)